-RIE Parents-Infant Guidance classes are a unique opportunity to slow down.
+RIE® Parent-Infant Guidance classes are a unique opportunity to slow down.
 For ninety minutes you get to do nothing.
 Or is it really nothing?
-Because of so much going on, we learn to slow down, observe, connect with our children and really see what they are doing.
+So much going on in class for children and parents.
+We are learning to slow down.
+We observe, connect with our children and really see what they are doing.

-- When babies are very young – laying on the blanket on their backs and maybe not doing much, it is tempting to pick up the ball and throw it in the air or spin a toy around… Well, I understand this urge, and let’s see this from the baby’s perspective: everything is new, the world is new, the room is new, the surface that they are laying on is new, the people around them are new, the body sensations are new.
+- A very young baby (around three months old) – laying on the blanket on their backs.
+Maybe he is not doing much.
+It is tempting to pick up the ball and throw it in the air or spin a toy around… Well, I understand this urge, and let’s see this from the baby’s perspective – the world is new!!
+In addition, the room is new, and the surface that they are laying on is new.
+Also, the people around them are new, and the body sensations are new.
 So the baby doesn’t need additional stimulation.
 When he is ready, he will reach out to the toys and start exploring them.
 Right now, he is busy processing all the information from around the world.

-- The mobile baby on the blanket might be focused on his movements.
-This baby is exploring new positions, new moves, learning about how to reach, how to turn, and how to go forward or backward.
-Those are important pieces of knowledge and skills that he is focused on – he doesn’t need someone to roll a ball or car to him; he doesn’t need additional entertainment.
+- The mobile baby (around six months old) – spending time on the blanket he might be focused on his movements.
+This baby is exploring new positions and new moves.
+He is learning about how to reach, how to turn, and how to go forward or backward.
+Those are important pieces of knowledge and skills that he is focused on.
+He doesn’t need someone to roll a ball or car to him; he doesn’t need additional entertainment.

-- When the baby begins actively exploring toys and items in the room, he learns about the properties of the objects – material, size, weight, texture, the force of gravity when he drops it and other laws of physics.
-When we choose to roll the car or throw the ball in the air, we might be distracting our child from important discoveries.
+- The older baby (around ten months) – begins actively exploring toys and items in the room.
+He learns about the properties of the objects – material, size, weight, and texture.
+He also learns the force of gravity when he drops them, and other laws of physics.
+When we choose to throw the ball in the air, we might be distracting our child from important discoveries.

-- When the young toddler brings us a toy – it is a great opportunity to share that moment: look at the toy together, maybe name the color, shape, texture or size.
-Just don’t rush through the process – we don’t have to quickly start teaching and modeling how to use the toy “properly” – save this discovery for the child.
+- When a young toddler (around fifteen months old) brings us a toy – it is a great opportunity to share that moment.
+You can look at the toy together, and maybe name the color, shape, texture, or size.
+Just don’t rush through the process.
+We don’t have to quickly start teaching and modeling how to use the toy “properly” – save this discovery for the child.

-Sensitive observation — when you sit comfortably, when you bring your thoughts to the present moment, when you are not going through your “to do list”, when you are ready to watch what your child is doing rather than having an agenda to teach him something.
+Sensitive observation – you sit comfortably and you bring your thoughts to the present moment.
+You are not going through your “to-do list”.
+You are ready to watch what your child is doing rather than having an agenda to teach him something.

 Sensitive observation helps you: